Meeting and surpassing all audience expectations every day.

 Yep.

-You know, our GDP, gross domestic product under Bush, was 3.3%, and the media called it a recession, trying to create a recession in everybody's minds.
+You know, our GDP, gross domestic product under Bush was 3.3%, and the media called it a recession, trying to create a recession in everybody's minds.

 Our gross domestic product is 1.3% right now, revised down from 1.7, and we are on the right track.

-3.3% GDP under Bush, a recession, and we had to get rid of him.
+And we had to get rid of him.

 And Obama was the guy to fix it.

-1.3% GDP after three years of Obamax.
+1.3% GDP after three years of Obamaomics.

 And not only are we on the right track, the American people like this track.